OneBusAway/onebusaway-ios/README.markdown

 ## Code and Structure

-OBAKit is written almost entirely in Swift 5, with the exception of a few small, ancillary pieces of code.
+OBAKit is written almost entirely in Swift, with the exception of a few small, ancillary pieces of code.

 ### Objective-C Compatibility